French 75 cocktail + Hatfield’s Restaurant

 Wow, were we impressed.
 From the moment we walked up the steps up to the restaurant, everything about Hatfield’s, from the culinary offerings to the space itself, excited our hunger and made us happy to be there.
 The best part of it all was meeting up with good friends who treated us this lovely evening.

 Walking into Hatfield’s is like walking into a photographer’s paradise.
 Everywhere we turned, there were simple, clean, picture-less walls, not one piece of artwork or photograph could be seen.
-Why would it this be such a jewel to photograph?
+Why would it this be such a jewel to photograph you might ask?
 Because looking beyond the bare walls you’ll find rustic, simple elegance in nearly every little nook and intimate space of this natural-light infused locale.
 The big windows that welcomed in the light, highlight the elegant grace of Quinn and Karen Hatfield’s intimate space.

 French 75 Cocktail Recipe